-The model provides specific empirical predictions that we can use our field experiment to test:
+The model provides us with specific empirical predictions on short-run behaviors that we can test using our field experiment:

-- (1) Increasing the frequency of enforcement has ambiguous effects on sales in the short-run. - (2) Predictable enforcement is less effective in the short-run. - (3) The probability of selling is not stable, but varies over time as vendors learn and adapt. - (4) Vendors shift sales away from ferias targeted by enforcement schedule to non-targeted. - (5) Vendors exposed to enforcement will learn and adopt defensive actions after a few periods. - (6) The information campaign reduces hake sells both in the short-run and the long-run.
+- [1] Increasing the frequency of enforcement has ambiguous effects on sales in the short-run. - [2] Predictable enforcement is less effective in the short-run. - [3] The probability of selling is not stable, but varies over time as vendors learn and adapt.

+- [4] Vendors tend to sell less in targeted ferias than non-targeted. - [5] Vendors learn from previous enforcement visits and adopt defensive actions over time. - [6] If consumer demand is lowered (v falls), vendors will choose to sell less hake.